samblenny/feather-tft-clock/README.md

 ## State Machine

-The clock's state machine is a moderately complicated.
+The clock's state machine is moderately complicated.
 So, I used a spreadsheet to make a table of all the states along with actions and state transitions that should happen for USB gamepad button presses: